byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Step 1: Anaerobic Fermentation - *takes place indoors* in a sealed Bokashi bin.**
 Layering food remnants with a starter mix, the microbes present in the starter mix quickly ferment the food remnants.
 Once filled set the bin aside for 10 - 14 days and start using another bin.
 Two weeks later the initial bin of organic matter will be fully fermented and ready for Step 2.

-**Step 2:** - is done in the garden, compost pile, or an ***indoor semi closed soil building system for year round soil production.*** Shallow bury the contents of the bin in the garden or compost bin.
+**Step 2:** - is done in the garden, compost pile, or an ***indoor semi closed soil building ecosystem for year round soil production.*** Shallow bury the contents of the bin in the garden or compost bin.
 Up to 1/3 can be added to the bottom of indoor or outdoor pots.

 ![In the garden, dig a shallow trench and cover with soil.](./bokashiImages/bokashiGardenBury_web.jpg) In the garden, dig a shallow trench, deposit contents and cover with soil.